proctor-ucsf/trachoma-sero-transmission/README.md

 This repository includes R code to run all of the analysis for the paper:

-_Monitoring transmission intensity of trachoma with serology_
+Tedijanto, C., Solomon, A.W., Martin, D.L. et al. **Monitoring transmission intensity of trachoma with serology**. _Nature Communications_ **14**, 3269 (2023). https://doi.org/10.1038/s41467-023-38940-5

-Tedijanto et al. (in review)
+This work was funded by the National Institute of Allery and Infectious Diseases (R01-AI158884).

-Should you have any questions about the files in this repository, please contact Ben Arnold at UCSF (ben.arnold@ucsf.edu).
+Should you have any questions about the files in this repository, please contact Ben Arnold at UCSF (ben.arnold@ucsf.edu), the PI for the study.

 ## Linked Repositories and Additional Resources